ADA-research/Sparkle/Examples/selection.md

 By default the `generate_report` command will create a report for the most recent instance set.
 To generate a report for an older instance set, the desired instance set can be specified with: `--test-case-directory Test_Cases/PTN2/`

+## Comparing against SATZilla 2024

+If you wish to compare two feature extractors against one another, you need to remove the previous extractor from the platform (Or create a new platform from scratch) by running:

+`sparkle remove_feature_extractor SAT-features-competition2012_revised_without_SatELite_sparkle`

+Otherwise, Sparkle will interpret adding the other feature extractor as creating a combined feature vector per instance from all present extractors in Sparkle.
+Now we can add SATZilla 2024 from the Examples directory

+`sparkle add_feature_extractor Examples/Resources/Extractors/SAT-features-competition2024`

+We compute the features for the new extractor.

+`sparkle compute_features`

+And wait for it to complete before continueing.

+`sparkle wait`

+Now we can train a selector based on these features.

+`sparkle construct_sparkle_portfolio_selector --selector-timeout 1000`

+Run it against the test instance set.

+`sparkle run_sparkle_portfolio_selector Examples/Resources/Instances/PTN2/`

+Wait for the computation to be done.

+`sparkle wait`

+And generate the report to compare the two reports.

+`sparkle generate_report`